Security shouldn't be a black box

 - Protect your email account.
 Because we use magic-link authentication, your email account is your authentication.
 Make sure it has a strong password and 2FA enabled.

 - Don't share your email login credentials.
-If a colleague needs to manage Droplana on your behalf, that's a workflow Droplana doesn't support directly today (multi-user access is on the roadmap).
+If a colleague needs to co-manage your Droplana workspace, invite them as a team member from the Team page — that's what it's for.
+Team access is available on the Pro plan.

 - Revoke and regenerate portal tokens when needed.
 If you suspect a portal link has been compromised, you can revoke and regenerate it from the client's share page.
 The old link will stop working immediately.